mukkino/itch-batch-downloader/README.md

 A Python script that downloads all items bound to your itch.io account in batch.

 The downloader:
-- retrieves every item in your itch.io library
+- retrieves items currently bound to your itch.io account/library
-- downloads all available files
+- attempts to download all available files
 - optionally captures product pages as PNG and PDF
 - downloads embedded videos
 - preserves historical versions where possible
 - supports interrupting and resuming downloads

-The goal of the tool is to create a complete local archive of your itch.io purchases.
+The goal of the tool is to create the most complete local archive possible of your itch.io purchases.

 This script only downloads items bound to your account and does not bypass itch.io permissions.